Advertisement

 Vaping taxes in the United States

-There is no federal tax on vaping products in the U.S. Bills have been introduced in Congress to tax vapes, but none has so far gained the traction necessary to pass.
+There is no federal tax on vaping products in the U.S. Bills have been introduced in Congress to tax vapes, but none has so far gained enough support to pass.

 Vape taxes in U.S. states, territories and municipalities

 Before 2019, nine states and the District of Columbia taxed vaping products.
-That number more than doubled in the first seven months of 2019, when the moral panic over JUUL and teenage vaping that had grabbed headlines almost every day for over a year pushed legislators to do something to “stop the epidemic.”
+That number more than doubled in the first seven months of 2019, when the moral panic over JUUL and teenage vaping pushed legislators to do something to "stop the epidemic."

 As of early 2024, 31 U.S. states have a tax on vapor products, along with some cities and counties, and the District of Columbia and Puerto Rico.